carylee/caryleetenor/content/events/footprint-cabaret-2024-02.md

 ---

 Cary and other singers will perform songs composed by or famously performed by Black folx at Footprint Wine Tap in Capitol Hill, accompanied by [Dr. William Bryant](https://williamfbryant.com/about/).
 Space is limited, so [RSVP](https://footprintwine.com/#new-page-2-section) in advance!

+Cary will be performing:
+- "Lonely House" from *Street Scene* by Kurt Weill (lyrics by Langston Hughes)
+- Selections from *Five Art Songs* by Jeraldine Herbison
+- "Home" from *The Wiz* by Charlie Smalls
+- "I Dream of a World" by Mark Miller